Uniform Approximation with Quadratic Neural Networks: Approximation error of smooth functions by deep ReQU neural network

-The proof of our main Theorem \ref{thm_main} builds on the proof of \cite[Theorem 2(a)]{KohlerLanger2020}.
-Next result shows that any $r$-smooth function can be approximated by Taylor polynomial.
-This result plays a crucial rule in the approximation strategy that we follow.
-Actually we rely on the fact that we can construct $r$-smooth function by piecewise Taylor polynomial.
-For more details about the proof of Lemma \ref{lem:r-smooth_taylor_approximation}, we refer the reader to the proof of \cite[Lemma 1]{Ko14}.
+The proof of our main result Theorem \ref{thm_main} builds upon the results presented in \cite[Theorem 2(a)]{Kohler21rateconvergencefully}.
+The subsequent result demonstrates that any \(r\)-smooth function can be approximated by a Taylor polynomial.
+This result is pivotal to the approximation strategy employed in this work, as it allows us to construct \(r\)-smooth functions using piecewise Taylor polynomials.
+For further details on the proof of Lemma \ref{lem:r-smooth_taylor_approximation}, we refer the reader to the proof of \cite[Lemma 1]{Kohler14Optimalglobalrates}.

 \begin{lemma} Let $r, R>0$, and $u\in \mathcal{H}^{r, R}(\mathbb{R}^d)$.
 Moreover, for any fixed ${x}_0 \in \Rd$, let $T_{{x}_0}^{\lfloor r\rfloor}u$ denotes the Taylor polynomial of total degree ${\lfloor r\rfloor}$ around ${x}_0$ defined by